fujeyla/processing4netbeans/README.md

 http://processing.org is a flexible software sketchbook and a language for learning how to code within the context of the visual arts.

-As it is based on Java, it is also possible use processing as an external library of a full Java project.
+As it is based on Java, it is also possible to use processing as an external library of a full Java project.

 What is the advantage of doing so?
 We all love playing with processing API which is simple, well designed and efficient in the audio/visual digital art domain, but sometimes, we would want to benefit from Java language and its Object Oriented approach when the project *sketches* (name of processing.org programs) start to grow.